-Have Girl Scouts stand in a circle with one person holding the end of the yarn in one hand and the ball of yarn in the other.
-Toss the ball to another person in the circle while still holding on to the end of the yarn.
+Have girls stand in a circle with one girl holding the end of the yarn in one hand and the ball of yarn in her other.
+Toss the ball to another girl in the circle while still holding on to the end of the yarn.
 Continue this process.
-When each person catches the ball, they should also hold on to a piece of the string so that when the ball goes back and forth, they are making a spider-web of yarn.
-Once everyone has caught the ball, select a couple to drop their yarn.
+When each girl catches the ball, they should also hold on to a piece of the string so that when the ball goes back and forth, the girls are making a spider-web of yarn.
+Once everyone has caught the ball, select a couple girls to drop their yarn.
 What does the group have to do to make the yarn taut again?
 Step back, move farther apart.
-Have another person or two drop their yarn.
-By now they should notice that the yarn gets harder and harder to keep taut.
+Have another girl or two drop her yarn.
+By now the girls should notice that the yarn gets harder and harder to keep taut.